Prelude Music begins in the War Memorial Auditorium at 8:45 am on April 14, 2015

 1. Call your Senator and Representative and get an appointment

-2. Michael Farris will speak in the War Memorial Auditorium as
+2. Steve Green will sing and speak in the War Memorial Auditorium as

 part of the program, so come to the program 8:45 AM until about

 3. Cookies will be prepared for you to take to the legislator's staff

 and the staff cannot wait to get their cookies.
 Delivery begins

 4. Also in the afternoon Christian Communicators of Tennessee

 will host a Student Congress Tournament in the chambers of the